Dispatcher & dispatching rules

 return "Default"

-Calling an external API (here the invocations metrics from Microcks in fact 😉) to use external information in dispatching logic:
+Calling an external API (here the invocations metrics from Microcks in fact 😉) to use external information in the dispatching logic:

 def invJson = new URL("http://127.0.0.1:8080/api/metrics/invocations/OneApp%20Home/1.0.0").getText();